-In this tutorial we will show you how to install Gogs on CentOS 7 server.
-For those of you who didn’t know, Gogs is a free and open source self-hosted Git service written in the Go programming language.
-It is very similar to GitLab and aims to be the easiest and most painless way to set up self-hosted Git service in your development environment.
+In this tutorial, we will show you how to install Gogs on CentOS 7 server.
+For those of you who didn’t know, Gogs is a free and open-source self-hosted Git service written in the Go programming language.
+It is very similar to GitLab and aims to be the easiest and most painless way to set up a self-hosted Git service in your development environment.

 Install Gogs on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Step 2.
 Install LAMP server.

 A CentOS 7 LAMP stack server is required.
 If you do not have LAMP installed, you can follow our guide here.
 Also, install the required PHP modules:

 yum -y install php-gd php-imap php-ldap php-odbc php-pear php-xml php-xmlrpc php-mbstring php-mcrypt php-mssql php-snmp php-soap php-tidy curl curl-devel

 Step 3.
 Installing Gogs on CentOS.

 First, create a new system user for Gogs:

 sudo adduser --home /opt/gogs --shell /bin/bash --comment 'Gogs application' gogs